Nothing endures but change.

 - Provide a basic introduction to Lean, including the six principles of Lean

-- Explain fundamentals of Agile software development, including sprints and product stories
+- Explain fundamentals of Agile software development, including sprints and user stories

 - Living order thinking recognizes that a system of things is always in the process of remaking itself, and that a system is always—at some level—in a state of uncertainty.
 In project management, this suggests that projects happen in dynamic environments, and that unexpected events should be considered part of the project’s life cycle.
 It is fundamentally adaptive.

-- Project managers traditionally idealize the more prescriptive geometric order, in which one stage necessarily leads to the next stage.
-It is an essential component of project management, but when relied on exclusively, geometric order thinking can lead to inefficient and ineffective results.
+- Project managers have traditionally idealized the more predictive geometric order, in which one stage necessarily leads to the next stage in a plan-driven project.
+This approach, sometimes referred to as waterfall development, is an essential component of project management, but when relied on exclusively, geometric order thinking can lead to inefficient and ineffective results.

 - Lean thinking focuses on eliminating waste.
 In project management, Lean thinking provides a way to focus on the customer’s definition of value, which is the only definition that matters.

 1.1 Technical Project Management in the Modern World